IQSS/geoconnect/local_setup.md

   * On windows, either install [virtualenvwrapper-win-1.1.5](https://pypi.python.org/pypi/virtualenvwrapper-win) or [cygwin](https://www.cygwin.com/).

-* Set the shell to use virtualenvwrapper. (shell startup file)[http://virtualenvwrapper.readthedocs.org/en/latest/install.html#shell-startup-file]
+* Set the shell/Terminal to use virtualenvwrapper.
   - For Mac users:
     1. Open a new terminal
     2. Open your ```.bash_profile``` for editing